Geny Dignac: Exhibitions

 In 1968, one of her pieces was exhibited in the first show of E.A.T. which was held at the Museum of Modern Art and at the Brooklyn Museum in New York.
 Two of her fire sculptures were included in the "Earth, Air, Fire, and Water.
 Elements of Art" at the Museum of Fine Arts in Boston Massachusetts.
 Her solo exhibitions contain her works with fire and she has had various solo exhibitions.
 Her solo exhibitions include various types of her art ranging from drawing to sculptures and monuments.
 Her work is popular in the United States and abroad.
 She has been a part of group exhibitions in Medellin, Colombia, Antwerp, Belgium, New York City, Paris, France, Pamplona, Spain, Caracas, Venezuela, and San Juan, Puerto Rico.
 Since 1969, Geny Dignac has been expressing her use of fire in Art all over the United States and South America.
 She diffuses the concept of using the element of fire in her art by sharing her thoughts at many different schools and museums.
 She collaborated with a metallurgist and the Naval Ordnance Laboratory to create sculpture employing fire and nitinol alloys in 1971.
 R. Osuna and J.Y.
 Bermudez made her the subject of several films and videos during 1967 to 1980.
 Dignac wrote "Lightning is the gesture of the storm.
 Flames are the gesture of the fire.
 Fire is a magical element.
 Magical thinking is art" Her work can be found in private, public and corporate permanent collections.
-Most of the exhibitions her work is held at are Fundacio Joan Miro (Barcelona, Spain), Palazzo Dei Diamanti (Ferrara, Italy), La Tertulia Museum (Cali, Colombia), Museo del Banco Central del Ecuador (Guayaquil, Ecuador), and The Latinoamericano Art Foundation in San Juan, Puerto Rico.
+Most of the exhibitions her work is held at are Fundacio Joan Miró (Barcelona, Spain), Palazzo Dei Diamanti (Ferrara, Italy), La Tertulia Museum (Cali, Colombia), Museo del Banco Central del Ecuador (Guayaquil, Ecuador), and The Latinoamericano Art Foundation in San Juan, Puerto Rico.
 Her private collections are in USA, Italy, Germany, Spain, Argentina, Chile, Ecuador and Venezuela.